The Deep and Wide Approach: An MSP Client Retention Strategy

 We refer to this strategy as the Deep and Wide Approach.

-But, while we’d love to take the credit, the Deep and Wide Approach is not unique to our organization.
-It is a highly effective method of handling business relationships that have been implemented across all sorts of service-related industries.
+This strategy is by no means a revolutionary new idea.
+While we’d love to take the credit, the Deep and Wide Approach is not unique to Print Partner - rather, it is a highly effective method of handling business relationships that have been implemented across all sorts of service-related industries.

-An article from Engage Selling has applied the approach for themselves, breaking down their strategy into three categories:
+Engage Selling, a sales strategy organization, highlights how the approach for themselves, breaking down their strategy into three categories:

 • High: Go as high as you possibly can go in an organization where you are connecting with relevant decision-makers who can help solve a problem.